chidiwilliams/buzz/README.md

 ## Settings

+### Enable GGML inference

+_(Default: off)_

-- **Enable GGML inference** *(Default: off)*: Turn this on to use inference from [Whisper.cpp](https://github.com/ggerganov/whisper.cpp).
+Turn this on to use inference from [Whisper.cpp](https://github.com/ggerganov/whisper.cpp).
 Whisper.cpp runs faster than Whisper's original Python implementation but requires a different set of models for inference.
 The setting is also not available on Windows and with the "Detect Language" option; it should fall back to the original Whisper inference.
 See the [Whisper.cpp documentation](https://github.com/ggerganov/whisper.cpp) for more information.

 | Model | Link                                                               | SHA256                                                           |
 | ----- | ------------------------------------------------------------------ | ---------------------------------------------------------------- |